monkphin/PokeBattle/README.md

 cardPicker then takes the topmost (array entry 0) card from the player and opponent deck arrays and presents them, along with if the card is the players or the opponents to the showCard function.
 ShowCards main purpose is to derive which players card we're referencing with an if statement, before handing this to cardRender, which is responsible for rendering the card onscreen.
 This function also relies on the presentData helper function in order to simplify rendering data.
 The presentData function is utilised by several other functions throughout the game to help minimise repetition of code for creating HTML elements.

 ### cardRender
-CardRender
+CardRender initially checks for the end of the game and returns out if this is true.
+Beyond this its purpose is relatively trivial, with its sole purpose being to bring all the various parts of the card together to present on screen to the player

 ### listCreator
 Finally cardRender also calls on listCreator, which is responsible for displaying and handling click event on the card stats via a child function called handleInteraction. listCreator also ensures that the opponent stats remain hidden until a stat is picked.

+### handleInteraction
+This child functions purpose is to check if its the players turn.
+If this is true it allows the player to interact with the card.
+It will also, once the player has made their choice show the opponent cards stats to the player.

 Story points 1, 3, 4, 5, 6, 13, 14, 15